moby/moby/man/docker-create.1.md

 > is `slave`, you may not be able to use the `shared` or `rshared` propagation on
 > a volume.

+To disable automatic copying of data from the container path to the volume, use the `nocopy` flag.
+The `nocopy` flag can be set on bind mounts and named volumes.

 **--volume-driver**=""
    Container's volume driver.
 This driver creates volumes specified either from a Dockerfile's `VOLUME` instruction or from the `docker run -v` flag.